deardurham/dear-petition/README.md

 The user facing  side of the DEAR Petition Generator is a React single page app (SPA).
 It is common to run the frontend locally while running the backend on docker.

+Note: **Node 18 is the minimum supported version for local frontend development**

 ### 🚀 Quick Setup

 ```sh